M-Busk/possible-x-edc-extension/README.md

 - The consumer of an offering must be on the list of allowed consumer participants.
 Only then is it possible to negotiate a contract and trigger a data transfer in the case of Data Service Offerings.
 The provider participant defines the participant list.
 - The consumer of an offering can only negotiate a contract after a certain start date.
+Data transfers are also only possible after the specified start date.
 This date is defined by the provider participant.
 - The consumer of an offering can only negotiate a contract before a certain end date.
+Data transfers are also only possible before the specified end date.
 This date is defined by the provider participant.

-The implementation can be found in the `policy-extension` folder.
+The POSSIBLE-X Extension implementation can be found in the `policy-extension` folder.

+Through activation of the EDC connector's `contract-core` extension as seen [here](https://github.com/POSSIBLE-X/possible-x-edc-extension/blob/main/connector/build.gradle.kts#L83), it is possible to enforce another constraint during data transfer attempts:

+- The consumer of an offering can only transfer data within a certain time frame which starts after the contract agreement is formed.
+This time frame is defined by the provider participant.

 ## How to run an EDC connector with the POSSIBLE-X and the IONOS S3 extensions